remix-run/remix/docs/tutorials/blog.md

 }
 ```

 That's it.
-Remix (and the browser) will take of the rest.
+Remix (and the browser) will take care of the rest.
 Click the submit button and watch the sidebar that lists our posts update automatically.

 In HTML an input's `name` attribute is sent over the network and available by the same name on the request's `formData`.